MicrosoftDocs/dataexplorer-docs/kusto/management/security-roles.md

 The management commands listed in this article can be used to manage principals and their security roles on databases, tables, external tables, materialized views, and functions.

 > [!NOTE]
-> The three cluster level security roles of `AllDatabasesAdmin`, `AllDatabasesViewer`, and `AllDatabasesMonitor` can't be configured with security role management commands.
+> The three security roles of `AllDatabasesAdmin`, `AllDatabasesViewer`, and `AllDatabasesMonitor` can't be configured with security role management commands.

 ::: moniker range="azure-data-explorer"
 To learn how to configure them in the Azure portal, see [Manage cluster permissions](/azure/data-explorer/manage-cluster-permissions).